Michael Lardie: Great White

 Lardie joined Great White in 1986 as a session and touring rhythm guitarist/keyboardist/backing vocalist and would eventually become a permanent band member, as well as the band's producer and engineer.
 The group broke up officially in 2000, and their final concert was recorded and released under the name Thank You...Goodnight!.
 In 2006, Great White reformed and continue to tour as of October 2008.

 Production and engineering – Recent times

 When Great White disbanded, Michael returned to his first love.
 Production.
 In recent years he has worked on records by Jake E. Lee, Leslie West, Colin Blades (son of Jack Blades, Night Ranger), Shaw Blades and Jizzy Pearl.

 Night Ranger

 Michael joined Night Ranger in 2003 as keyboardist/backing vocalist, replacing original keyboardist Alan Fitzgerald.
-He remained with them until 2007, performing in both Great White and Night Ranger concurrently.
-When Lardie left Night Ranger to pursue Great White full-time again, Night Ranger hired Christian Matthew Cullen as a replacement.
+He remained with them until 2007, being a member in both Great White and Night Ranger concurrently.
+When Lardie left Night Ranger to tour with Great White, Night Ranger hired Christian Matthew Cullen as a replacement.